MinaProtocol/snark-challenge-prover-reference/README.md

 Groth16 prover
 using [libsnark](README-libsnark.md).

+See the [cuda-fixnum README](./cuda-fixnum/README.md) for getting started with CUDA GPU programming.

 #### Dependancies

-The code should compile and run on Ubuntu 18.04 with the following dependancies installed:
+The code should compile and run on Ubuntu 18.04 with the following dependencies installed:

 ``` bash
 sudo apt-get install -y build-essential \